Harden makes 76ers debut in blowout win over Timberwolves

 Associated Press

+“We’re unselfish, we just want to win,” Harden said.
+“We’ve got guys, from top to bottom, that it feels that way on the court.
+Great things are going to happen more times than not.
+My job is to come in and add to each individual on this team.”

-Philadelphia finally got to see how its star twosome worked together after Harden missed his first two games following the trade from Brooklyn with a hamstring injury.
-The results were promising, particularly where Embiid and Harden thrive – at the free-throw line.
+The wait proved worth it after Harden missed his first two games with the 76ers following the trade from Brooklyn with a hamstring injury.
+The results were promising, particularly where Embiid and Harden thrive — at the free-throw line.

 Embiid, who had 21 free throws in a double-overtime loss to Minnesota in November, was 11 of 13 from the line.
 Harden was 8 of 9 as the 76ers went 30 of 36 overall.